XRM-OSS/Xrm-WebApi-Client/README.md

     headers: [ { key: "headerKey", value: "headerValue" }]
 };
 ```
-Note: Currently your request headers are simply added after the default headers.
-Watch out for interferences.

 #### Page size
 If you want to set a max page size for your request (supported are up to 5000 records per rage), you can pass the following header: